 In general, NOTIFY emergency personnel as soon as possible by dialing 911 from a campus phone or from a cell phone.
 Once police or emergency personnel arrive they are in charge.

 Always NOTIFY the Information Office (3rd Floor Brasee) by dialing 0 (zero) on a campus phone or by calling 740-654-6711, ext.
 0, as they will notify the Dean’s Office and Physical Plant.

-The Dean or Manager of Marketing & Communications will serve as the only institutional spokesperson.
+The Dean or Coordinator of Campus Communications & External Relations will serve as the only institutional spokesperson.
 Faculty and Staff are ask to not describe events on social media.